Caves Road (Western Australia)

 Caves Road is a 111 km scenic route in the South West region of Western Australia.
 It connects western Busselton with Augusta, running along or to the west of the Leeuwin-Naturaliste ridge, and is an alternative route to Bussell Highway.
 Caves Road is also a major component of the route from Cape Naturaliste to Cape Leeuwin, in what is known as the state's Capes Region.

 Route description

-Starting at Bussell Highway in Abbey, west of Busselton, Caves Road initially heads west passing the Locke Nature Reserve or "Holy Mile" through Dunsborough to Yallingup.
+Starting at Bussell Highway in Abbey, west of Busselton, Caves Road initially heads west passing the Locke Estate or "Holy Mile" through Dunsborough to Yallingup.
 From there the road travels southwards, between the coast and Bussell Highway, which it rejoins at the northern edge of Augusta.

 Caves Road forms the majority of Tourist Drive 250, which is named Caves Road Tourist Drive.
 The route runs from Cape Naturaliste, north-west of Dunsborough, to Cape Leeuwin, south of Augusta.

 Most of the surfing locations that are on the coastline between Cape Leeuwin and Cape Naturaliste are accessed via Caves Road.

 It is a narrow winding road in most parts, and much has been made of its picturesque quality and passage through Karri forest.